acidb/mobiscroll-docs/versioned_docs/version-5.24.0/vue/getting-started/installation.md

 mobiscroll config vue
 ```

-:::tip
+:::info
-If you're working from behind a proxy, additional configuration might be needed.
-Please check the [proxy configuration options](https://docs.mobiscroll.com/cli#proxy) in the documentation.
+If you're working behind a proxy, additional configuration might be needed.
+Please check the [proxy configuration options](https://docs.mobiscroll.com/cli#proxy) of the CLI.
 :::

-:::tip
+:::info
 The package will be installed from a private npm registry, which requires authentication.
 If your project uses a CI/CD workflow, [read this guide](http://help.mobiscroll.com/en/articles/1195431-installing-mobiscroll-with-npm#setting-up-for-cicd) on how to make it work.
 :::

-## Installing a downloaded build
+## Installing a downloaded package

-On the [download page](https://download.mobiscroll.com/) a custom Mobiscroll Package can be built by cherry picking only the components, themes, languages and additional modules you need.
+On the [download page](https://download.mobiscroll.com/) a custom package can be built by picking only the components, themes, languages and additional modules you need.

-When building your package, select the required components and other resources on the [download page](https://download.mobiscroll.com/), then hit the download button.
+When building your package, select the required components and other resources, then hit the download button.

 ### Copy Mobiscroll into your app.

 Extract the zip file you just downloaded, then grab the `js`, `src` and `css` folders and copy it into src/lib/mobiscroll folder of your JavaScript app.
 If there is no such folder available, you can create it.

-### Run the mobiscroll config command
+### Run the config command

-Run `mobiscroll config vue` in the root folder of you app in a terminal window.
+Run the config command in the root folder of your app in a terminal window.

 ```bash
 mobiscroll config vue --no-npm